Enclavely/tailor/readme.txt

 - An API for adding, changing or removing settings and controls.
 - A [REST API](https://github.com/andrew-worsfold/tailor/blob/master/api.md) to manage elements, templates and models.

+There are currently two free extensions, with more to come!

+- [Portfolio](https://wordpress.org/plugins/tailor-portfolio/) for the creative types.
+- [WooCommerce](https://wordpress.org/plugins/tailor-woocommerce/) for those running an online store.

 For more information:

 - Check out our example of how to extend Tailor [using a theme](https://github.com/andrew-worsfold/tailor-sample-theme).
 - Check out our example of how to extend Tailor [using a plugin](https://github.com/andrew-worsfold/tailor-sample-extension).
 - [Read the developer documentation](support.gettailor.com/hc/en-us/categories/202586427).
-- Check out the free [Portfolio](https://wordpress.org/plugins/tailor-portfolio/) and [WooCommerce](https://wordpress.org/plugins/tailor-woocommerce/) extensions.
 - Get involved in the [GitHub project](https://github.com/andrew-worsfold/tailor).

 If you like the plugin, please consider [rating it](https://wordpress.org/support/view/plugin-reviews/tailor?rate=5#postform) or providing your feedback and suggestions through [Facebook](https://www.facebook.com/tailorwp/), [Twitter](https://twitter.com/tailorwp) or the [Community Forum](support.gettailor.com/hc/en-us/community/topics).